Trends in Environment Sciences

-My research field is marine microbial ecology.
-The focus of my research is the role of microorganisms in biogeochemical cycles in the marine environment.
-I have also been taking part in monitoring programs and developing methods and procedures to determine the level of pollution and the ecological state of the seawater as well as in nature protection and biodiversity conservation.
-I am associated to the program group of the Marine Biology Station Piran (NIB) and I have been taking part in numerous research and applicative projects in Slovenia and abroad.
-I act as a mentor to young researchers as well as to undergraduate and Master’s students.
+Her research field is marine microbial ecology, and the focus of her research is the role of microorganisms in biogeochemical cycles in the marine environment.
+She is national focal point for MEDPOL, within activities of UNEP/MAP and has been taking part in monitoring programs and developing methods and procedures to determine the level of pollution and the ecological state of the seawater as well as in nature protection and biodiversity conservation.
+She is associated to the program group of the Marine Biology Station Piran, National Institute of Biology and I have been taking part in numerous research and applicative projects in Slovenia and abroad.
+She act as a mentor to young researchers as well as to undergraduate and Master’s students.

 University course code: 3OK001

 Year of study: 1